1.6.4 Habitual Residency under the Australia-New Zealand Agreement

 Habitual residence is a term used in many international instruments and is used specifically in the Australia and New Zealand agreement to define each country's jurisdiction.
 It is intended to be a simple non-technical term, applied to the facts of each case.
 A person's country of habitual residence is the country in which a person usually lives.
 'Residence' means more than presence, as it refers to a place where a person resides or lives for a settled period.
 'Habitual' indicates that something more than occasional or short-term residence is required, but continuous presence is not required.
 A person who is present in a country as a tourist or in transit is not habitually resident in that country.

-- M arrived in Australia recently and stated on their entry documents that they intended to establish themselves in Australia.
-M is considered to be a habitual resident of Australia from the entry date.
+- Mehrdad arrived in Australia recently and stated on their entry documents that they intended to establish themselves in Australia.
+Mehrdad is considered to be a habitual resident of Australia from the entry date.

-- F has been living in New Zealand for 8 months and appears to have no immediate intention to leave the jurisdiction.
-F is considered to be a habitual resident of New Zealand.
+- Crystal has been living in New Zealand for 8 months and appears to have no immediate intention to leave the jurisdiction.
+Crystal is considered to be a habitual resident of New Zealand.